malachite-sprite/basketball-AI/README.md

 Players on defense can neither shoot nor request a pass, but they automatically "jump" in attempt to intercept a pass near them (in their square or an adjacent square), as well as attempt to steal the ball from someone moving next to them.

-Each player will have a list of different pattern-action-outcome triplets (PAO) that act like memories.
+Each player will have a list of different pattern-action-result triplets (PAR) that act like memories.
  -A pattern consists of the positions of each player on the court, as well as a tolerance of variance for each player (in what area they can be, basically)

- -An outcome could be (in order from best to worst):
+ -An result could be (in order from best to worst):
    4	-team basket
    3	-assist? (to implemented later)
    2	-intercepted enemy basket